nrfconnect/sdk-nrf/samples/bluetooth/central_esl/sample_description.rst

 ==============================================

 One of major task of Access Point is to provide images to ESL Tag in configuring and updating state.
-Before activating auto onboarding (**Button 1**) or, anytime before sending images using :ref:`Object Transfer Service <bluetooth_services>` via shell commands between AP and Tag, it is necessary to transfer the images from PC to the AP (in external flash) over USB.
+Before activating auto onboarding (**Button 1**) or, anytime before sending images using `Object Transfer Service <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.4.0/zephyr/connectivity/bluetooth/api/services.html>`_ via shell commands between AP and Tag, it is necessary to transfer the images from PC to the AP (in external flash) over USB.
-:ref:`mcumgr_smp_protocol_specification` is used over the other COM port available over USB.
+`mcumgr_smp_protocol_specification <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.4.0/zephyr/services/device_mgmt/smp_protocol.html>`_ is used over the other COM port available over USB.
 Here example:

-1. Install :ref:`mcu_mgr` tool
+1. Install `Mcumgr Command-line Tool <https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.4.0/zephyr/services/device_mgmt/mcumgr.html>`_ tool
 #.
 Prepare the images to be transferred.
 The image format is depending on what EPD and color depth your are using.

 .. note::